daffapy/CodesOfHololive/TrollingNonSimps/README.md

+### REMINDER: YOU MUST DOWNLOAD / INSTALL THE IMPORTANT LIBRARY FROM THE ASSETS FOLDER BEFORE USING THE CODES
-### Run this code on your friend's pc/laptop if she/he doesnt fall into the rabbit hole to make him/her suffer eternal pain >:) (or do it on random person cuz i know you guys dont have any friends)
+Run this code on your friend's pc/laptop if she/he doesnt fall into the rabbit hole to make him/her suffer eternal pain >:) (or do it on random person cuz i know you guys dont have any friends)

 let them all suffer